afreeorange/bock/README.md

 A small personal Markdown and `git`-powered wiki I wrote to teach myself Go.
 [You can see it in action here](https://wiki.nikhil.io/).

+## Usage

+See [the releases page](https://github.com/afreeorange/bock/releases) for a few pre-built binaries.

 ```bash
 # Clone repo
 git clone https://github.com/afreeorange/bockgo.git